 (Note: this post was originally published on May 2, 2020.
-The date above reflects migration to the new platform.)
+It has since been updated with a few tweaks.)

-Perhaps not surprisingly, I'm back with another fun brussel sprout recipe.
-These beauties are perfectly caramelized in a skillet, kissed with orange, tossed with charred jalapenos and sweet raisins, and finished with creamy avocado, crunchy pepitas, and fresh herbs.
-My own personal heaven!
-And they're just in time for Cinco de Mayo.
+Perhaps not surprisingly, I'm back with another fun (and easy!) skillet Brussels sprouts recipe.
+These beauties are perfectly caramelized, kissed with orange, tossed with charred jalapenos and sweet raisins, and then finished with creamy avocado, crunchy pepitas, and fresh herbs.
+They're my own personal heaven.

-If you're looking for a novel veggie side dish or appetizer, you've come to the right place because this recipe is exploding with flavor.
-It has a perfect balance of sweet and heat, which is a combination I find so incredibly addicting.
+This spicy Brussels sprouts recipe is exploding with flavor; it has a perfect balance of sweet and heat.
+Best of all, these skillet Brussels sprouts come together very quickly, no oven needed.
 I love to serve these zesty sprouts as a happy hour snack, but they'd work equally well as a side dish or a veggie-forward main course.
-Oh my gosh, maybe even stuffed into a taco??
-Yes, I need to try that!
+You could even stuff them into a taco or heap them into a burrito bowl.

-My concept for this recipe is based on one of my favorite bar snacks on the entire planet: the fried brussel sprouts at Tortilla Republic on Kaua'i.
-Dave and I have spent many (oh so many) delightful happy hours sitting at their bar, sipping margaritas, and munching on their amazing bar bites.
+My concept for these stovetop Brussels sprouts is based on one of my favorite bar snacks: the fried Brussels sprouts at one of our go-to (but sadly now closed) tequila bars on Kaua'i.
+Dave and I spent many delightful happy hours sitting at their bar, sipping margaritas, and munching on their amazing appetizers.

-I've made some changes to Tortilla Republic's dish in order to make it a bit lighter and more feasible for the home cook, but my flavors are pretty faithful to the original.
-Instead of frying the brussel sprouts, you'll caramelize them at high heat in a skillet.
-Tortilla Republic uses both jalapenos and raisins in theirs, which is the most magical combination, so I've kept that in my version.
+I've made some changes to the original dish in order to make it a bit lighter and more friendly for the home cook, but my flavors are pretty faithful to the original.
+Instead of frying the Brussels sprouts, you'll caramelize them in a skillet.
+The original version used both jalapenos and raisins, which is the most magical (albeit surprising) combination, so I've kept that in my version.
 I also added orange zest and juice, as well as some fun toppings, to really make them special.

-Finally, you have some options with regards to the citrus.
-Feel free to swap in any sweet, orange-like citrus that looks good!
+You also have some options with regards to the citrus.
+Feel free to swap in any sweet, orange-like citrus that looks good.
 Regular oranges, blood oranges, Cara Cara oranges, tangerines, clementines, tangelos, and even grapefruits will work.
-I love to garnish these with kumquat slices because they're so pretty, but anything you like will be great.
+If I can find them, I love to garnish this dish with kumquat slices because they're so pretty.

-Looking to make these a meal?
-I've done it numerous times!
-They're pretty hearty anyways, especially with the avocado.
-But if you want to add some additional protein, just toss some black beans in at the end of the cooking time and you'll have yourself a very wonderful comfort food dinner.
+Looking to make these easy stovetop Brussels sprouts into a meal?
+They're quite hearty anyways, especially with the avocado.
+But if you want to add some additional protein, just toss some black beans in at the end of the cooking time and you'll have a wonderful comfort food dinner.

 Need some serving suggestions?
-These brussel sprouts are begging to be paired with a margarita!
-You could go classic, or with something a bit non-traditional like this Blackberry Coconut Margarita.
-They would be so fun alongside other Mexican-inspired happy hour snacks these Mexican Street Corn Stuffed Peppers (and of course lots of chips).
-Or serve them as a side dish to this No-Cook Rainbow Black Bean Salad.
-Wow, this is sounding like my kind of party!
+These flavorful stovetop Brussels sprouts are begging to be paired with a margarita.
+You could go with a classic margarita, a summery version like my Blackberry Coconut Margarita, a cozy version like my Ginger Margarita, or even a Paloma.
+They would be fun alongside other Mexican-inspired happy hour snacks like these Mexican Street Corn Stuffed Peppers, this Rainbow Mexican Black Bean Salad, and this Grilled Corn Guacamole.
+Wow, this is sounding like my kind of party.

 Have fun with these!
 They're jam-packed with flavor and texture, subtly sweet, delicately spicy, and the best sort of happy hour snack.